czottmann/obsidian-actions-uri/docs/routes/file-properties.md

 ## `/file-properties/remove-keys`

-Remove one or more keys from a note's properties (and therefore, its frontmatter).
+Remove one or more keys from a note's properties (and therefore, its front matter).

 The `keys` parameter is a JSON-encoded array of strings, e.g. `["createdAt", "aliases"]`, because keys in a note's properties may contain commas etc., which prevented using a simpler CSV-type parameter like "createdAt,aliases". 🤷🏻‍♂️